-1. Introduction
+1 Introduction

 The use of the Internet as a channel for the delivery of streaming (audio/video) media is paramount.
 This makes the characterization and synthetic generation of streaming access workloads of fundamental importance in the evaluation of Internet and streaming delivery systems.
-While many studies have considered the characterization of HTTP workloads Almeida et al., 1996, Arlitt and Williamson, 1996, Barford et al., 1999, Breslau et al., 1999, Crovella and Bestavros, 1996, Cunha et al., 1995, Gribble and Brewer, 1997, Jin and Bestavros, 2000, Padmanabhan and Qiu, 2000 and synthesis of HTTP request streams Barford and Crovella, 1998, The Standard Performance Evaluation Corporation, , Trent and Sake, 1995, only very few studies focused on characterizing streaming media workloads Acharya and Smith, 1998, Acharya et al., 2000, Almeida et al., 2001, Chesire et al., 2001, Padhye and Kurose, 1998, Cherkasova and Gupta, 2002, Veloso et al., 2002, van der Merwe et al., 2002, and none has tried to generate representative streaming media workloads.
+Over the last few years, while many studies have considered the characterization of HTTP workloads [6, 7, 9, 11, 14, 15, 19, 22, 26, 28] and synthesis of HTTP request streams [8, 10, 32, 33], only very few studies focused on characterizing streaming media workloads [1, 3, 5, 13, 27], and none has tried to generate representative streaming media workloads.
 Because HTTP requests and streaming accesses are different, HTTP request generators are not suitable for generating streaming access workloads.
 These differences include the duration of the accesses, the size of the objects, the timeliness requirements, etc.

 In the absence of synthetic workload generators, and in order to evaluate the performance of streaming access techniques, one has to seek alternatives, such as using real traces, or using analysis/simulation under simplifying and often incorrect assumptions (e.g., unsing independent reference model, sequential access, etc.).
-Indeed, these alternatives have been used in prior work on caching Acharya and Smith, 2000, Hua et al., 1998, Rejaie et al., 2000, Sen et al., 1999, Wang et al., 1998 and on patching Hua et al., 1998, Gao and Towsley, 1999, for example.
+Indeed, these alternatives have been used in prior work on caching [2, 21, 30, 31, 34] and on patching [12, 21, 17], for example.
 While the use of such alternatives allows analysis and performance evaluation, the resulting conclusions may not be accurate enough, and certainly could not be reliable enough to assess performance when conditions under which the traces were collected (or modeling assumptions made to simplify analysis) are violated.
-For example, when a limited trace is used in a tracedriven simulation, it may not be possible to generalize the conclusions of such a simulation when the system is subjected to scaled-up demand, or when the distribution of some elements of the trace (e.g., size and popularity distributions of objects) are changed.
+For example, when a limited trace is used in a trace-driven simulation, it may not be possible to generalize the conclusions of such a simulation when the system is subjected to scaled-up demand, or when the distribution of some elements of the trace (e.g., sizeand popularity distributions of objects) are changed.
 Synthetic workload generators have the advantage of being able to produce traces with controllable parameters and distributions.
 The challenge is in ensuring that such synthetic workload generators reflect (in a parameterizable fashion) known characteristics of streaming media and their access patterns.

-This chapter overviews GISMO-a tool for synthesizing streaming access workloads that exhibit various properties observed in access logs and in real traces.
+This paper describes a new tool GISMO for synthesizing streaming access workloads that exhibit various properties observed in access logs and in real traces.
 One of the salient features of our work is the independent modeling of both session arrival processes and individual session characteristics.
-For session arrival processes, we use a Zipf-like distribution Breslau et al., 1999, Zipf, 1929 to model reference correlation due to streaming object popularity.
+For session arrival processes, we use a Zipf-like distribution [11, 36] to model reference correlation due to streaming object popularity.
 For individual sessions, we use a model that exhibits rich properties, including session durations, user interactivity times, VBR self-similarity and heavy-tailed marginal distributions.
-These properties have been observed and validated by studies on streaming access workload characterization.
 Using GISMO, we are able to generate synthetic workloads with parameterizable characteristics.
 To demonstrate the usefulness of GISMO, we present results from a case study comparing the effectiveness of recently proposed proxy caching and server patching techniques.
 We show how workload characteristics affect the performance of these techniques.

-2. Related Work
+2 Related Work